-As part of the operations of EU European Border and Coast Guard Agency Frontex, Austrian police officers participated in several Joint Operations in 2019:
+As part of the operations of EU European Border and Coast Guard Agency Frontex, Austrian police officers participated in several Joint Operations in 2020:

 - At present six (since August 2018) Austrian document advisors are deployed to international airports in 3rd countries.
-In addition, two document advisors are currently deployed to Athens (the second one is deployed since November 2019). - "Focal Points Land 2019": 35 officers were deployed to assist in border security in Bulgaria, Croatia, Greece, Hungary, Latvia and Poland. - "Flexible Operational Activities Western Balkans 2019": In total 23 officers were deployed to assist in border surveillance at the Hungarian-Serbian land border - "THEMIS 2019": 41 officers were deployed to assist in registration/fingerprinting, Debriefings, as document experts and Frontex Support Officers (FSO) at the sea borders in Italy. - "POSEIDON Sea 2019": 52 officers were deployed for registration/fingerprinting, as document experts, Frontex Support Officers to the island of Lesvos and Chios in Greece. - "Flexible Operational Activities South Eastern 2019": 48 officers were deployed to Greece and further 42 officers were deployed to Bulgaria to assist in border surveillance at the land borders to Turkey. - "JO Coordination Points 2019": 9 officers were deployed in different third countries like Fyrom, Montenegro and Bosnia - JO in Albania: 15 Austrian officers for border surveillance. - With regard to "Air border activities" Austria deployed in total 19 officers to airports in Albania, France, Georgia, Germany, Greece, Lithuania, Norway, Portugal, Slovakia, Spain and Ukraine.
-Furthermore, the Vienna International Airport hosted 15 guest officers from several Member States
+In addition, two document advisors are currently deployed to Athens (the second one is deployed since November 2019). - "Focal Points Land 2020": 37 officers were deployed to assist in border security in Bulgaria, Croatia, Greece, Hungary and Poland. - "Flexible Operational Activities Western Balkans 2020": In total 26 officers were deployed to assist in border surveillance at the Hungarian-Serbian land border

+- "THEMIS 2020": 20 officers were deployed to assist in registration/fingerprinting, Debriefings, as document experts and Frontex Support Officers (FSO) at the sea borders in Italy. - "POSEIDON Sea 2020": 36 officers were deployed for registration/fingerprinting, as document experts, Frontex Support Officers to the island of Lesvos, Kos, Leros, Samos and Chios in Greece. - "Flexible Operational Activities South Eastern 2020": 97 officers were deployed to Greece to assist in border surveillance at the land borders to Turkey. - JO in Albania: 17 Austrian officers for border surveillance. - Rapid Border Intervention in Greece was supported from Austria with 40 police officers. - With regard to "Air border activities" Austria deployed in total 24 officers to airports in Montenegro, BiH, Albania, France, Georgia, Germany, Greece, , , Portugal, , Spain, Belgium, Cyprus and Poland.
+Furthermore, the Vienna International Airport hosted 4 guest officers from several Member States